Neonatal abstinence syndrome (NAS)

 Signs of NAS depend on:

 - What drug you used during pregnancy, how much you used and how long you took it

 - How your own body breaks down the drug

-What complications can neonatal abstinence syndrome cause for your baby?
+What complications can NAS cause for your baby?

 - Low birthweight.
 This means your baby is born weighing less than 5 pounds, 8 ounces.

 - Jaundice.
 This is when your baby’s skin and eyes look yellow.
 It’s caused when your baby’s liver isn’t fully developed or working.